Milk Thistle detoxes your liver.

 A decade later a woman wrote to me after visiting my site and reading about my experience with the outdoor toilet pit under my condo and about having gotten tetanus.
 She too had a hydrogen sulfide experience followed by tetanus.
 A liver cleanse had made a huge difference, she said, adding that I should try it.

 I looked into different liver cleanse products and noticed they all contained Milk Thistle.
 So, I ordered Milk Thistle alone.

 Excited to try it, as you most likely you will be if you order it, I followed the directions, expecting to feel better.
 But within a day I was not feeling at all well.
 I was having a hard time thinking.
 I felt as if my mind had bogged down ~ it was almost exactly the way I’d felt when I was living in hydrogen sulfide.

-The most logical explanation was that Milk Thistle had dislodged toxins from my liver, setting them free in my body and making me feel like I had felt when the toxins were first absorbed into my body.
-I could see my next step was going to have to be flushing the toxins out by drinking water and other liquids like tea.
+The most logical explanation was Milk Thistle dislodging toxins from my liver, setting them free in my body, and making me feel like I did when I first absorbed the toxins.
+I could see my next step was going to have to be flushing out the toxins by drinking water and other liquids like tea.